RoyalZSoftware/royal-data-ts/README.md

-# RoyalData for Typescript
+# Royal Data TS

-This package is a simple library using the power of repositories to unify data access to several different sources.
+🚀 This package is a simple library using the power of repositories to unify data access to several different sources.

 ## Example
 ```typescript